NETWAYS/pretix-checkinlist-net/README.md

 # License

-Copyright 2018 NETWAYS GmbH <support@netways.de>
+* Copyright 2018 NETWAYS GmbH <support@netways.de>
-Copyright 2018 Raphael Michel <mail@raphaelmichel.de>
+* Copyright 2018 Raphael Michel <mail@raphaelmichel.de>

+Authors: Michael Friedrich, Raphael Michael

 The code in this repository is published under the terms of the Apache License.
 See the LICENSE file for the complete license text.